CharJon/GeCO/CONTRIBUTING.md

    - The same seed should create the same instance.

 ## Creating an Issue
-Adding an issue is still a contribution! if you find something wrong or that can be added and you don't have the time to do it create an issue and we will try our best to solve it.
+Adding an issue is still a contribution!
+If you find something wrong or that can be added and you don't have the time to do it create an issue and we will try our best to solve it.